Pray (Tina Cousins song)

 "Pray" is a song by British singer Tina Cousins.
-It was written by Mark Topham and Karl Twigg and released on 2 November 1998 as the lead single from her debut album, Killing Time (1999).
+It was written by Mark Topham and Karl Twigg and released on 2 November 1998 as the third single from her debut album, Killing Time (1999).
 The song was her second consecutive top-20 hit in the United Kingdom and her first top-10 hit in Australia, where it achieved gold status.
-In Europe, "Pray" also reached the top 10 in Finland and Scotland, and it peaked at number 48 on the Eurochart Hot 100 in November 1998.
+In Europe, "Pray" reached the top 10 in Finland and peaked at number 48 on the Eurochart Hot 100 in November 1998.

 "Actually I've appeared on loads of religious programmes since "Pray" was released.
 I was really surprised at first, because the song is more about respecting the environment we live in, rather than any particular religion.
 But my mum and dad were delighted."

 — —Tina Cousins talking about the song.